Chapter 8: Restoration Equipment and Supplies for Fire Damage Remediation: How Professionals Use the Right Equipment for Recovery

 When determining how to use and place dehumidifiers in the restoration site, professionals should choose equipment based on the size of the room.
 Dehumidifiers work when they are placed in the center of the room.
 If multiple dehumidifiers are being used at a time, they should face away from each other so they can dry separate areas.

 Keep in mind that while initial placement is very important, it may not be permanent.
 The professionals will likely have to move the equipment around as the area dries.

 If you’re a restoration professional and you have any questions regarding dehumidifier placement on your next restoration project, Aer Industries is available to .

 Use HEPA Air Scrubbers to Clean the Air

 Air scrubbers deodorize and clean the air, which is very important for fire damage remediation after a wildfire has occurred.
 The air scrubber brings in the air and passes it through several filters to remove any contaminants and particulates.
 Aer Industries offers restoration professionals a varied selection of air scrubbers, including the B-Air® Raptor 650 HEPA Air Scrubber.

-An air scrubber like the B-Air® Raptor 650 HEPA uses HEPA filtration because it is the best system to ensure healthy air quality.
+An air scrubber like the B-Air® Raptor 650 HEPA uses HEPA filtration because it is the system to ensure healthy air quality.
 HEPA filters grab solid particles and contaminants from the air and do not release these back into the air after the filtration process.
 Many home appliances — like vacuum cleaners — are even equipped with HEPA filters to ensure interior air quality.

 Air scrubbers should be placed in the center of the room.
 If it’s a larger room, more than one scrubber should be used instead of just one large scrubber.
 This way, there aren’t any air pockets left unfiltered.
-The best way to use an air scrubber is to pair it with an air mover that will push air into the scrubber and ensure the entire room gets properly cleaned.
+The way to use an air scrubber is to pair it with an air mover that will push air into the scrubber and ensure the entire room gets properly cleaned.